BAMoreira/aliases/README.md

 Just type `git config --global include.path $HOME/path/to/git-aliases`on your prompt for the git-aliases.
 For the bash-aliases, add `. $HOME/path/to/bash-aliases` to your .bashrc or .bash_aliases file.

 Alternatively, you can use make install(for all), make git(for git) or make bash(for bash).
-There is currently no uninstall option for make, so you'll have to remove the code manually.
+There is currently no uninstall option for make, so you'll have to manually remove the line of code added by the makefile.